dotnet/AspNetCore.Docs/aspnetcore/web-api/action-return-types.md

 In the preceding code snippet, a 404 status code is returned when the product doesn't exist in the database.
 If the product does exist, the corresponding `Product` object is returned.
 Prior to ASP.NET Core 2.1, the `return product;` line would have been `return Ok(product);`.

 > [!TIP]
 > As of ASP.NET Core 2.1, action parameter binding source inference is enabled when a controller class is decorated with the `[ApiController]` attribute.
-An action parameter name matching a name in the route template is automatically bound using the request route data.
+A parameter name matching a name in the route template is automatically bound using the request route data.
 Consequently, the preceding action's `id` parameter isn't explicitly annotated with the [[FromRoute]](/dotnet/api/microsoft.aspnetcore.mvc.fromrouteattribute) attribute.

 ### Asynchronous action